 Source: LeadsRx / iHeartMedia auto dealer attribution study

-The implication is direct: frequency is not just a budgetary decision.
-At sufficient volume, radio doesn't just nudge awareness.
-It drives measurable search and site activity that shows up in your analytics as organic traffic.
+At sufficient volume, radio doesn't just nudge awareness — it drives measurable search and site activity that shows up in your analytics as organic traffic.

 Who Is Actually Listening, and Where

-The connection goes further.
-People who drive more are more likely to be in the market.
-Edison's data shows that heavy drivers are 36% more likely to purchase a new vehicle than light drivers.
+Edison's data also shows that heavy drivers are 36% more likely to purchase a new vehicle than light drivers.
 The audience with the highest purchase intent happens to be the one with the highest radio exposure.

 What CMOs Think vs. What the Data Shows